24-Vishnu/Pulmonary-edema-detection/README.md

 The goal of this project is to detect Pulmonary Edema from chest X-ray images using Machine Learning techniques.
 Through this work, I gained hands-on experience in medical image analysis, data preprocessing, model training, evaluation, and web-based deployment.

 This project reflects my curiosity for both Machine Learning and healthcare technology, and it represents my personal effort to learn, experiment, and create a practical solution that can support faster medical screening.
-Every stage of the project—from research and dataset preparation to model development and implementation—was carried out as part of my independent learning journey.
+Every stage of the project from research and dataset preparation to model development and implementation was carried out as part of my independent learning journey.

 **Key Highlights**